OneSignal + Mixpanel integration overview

 Why don’t my cohort & segment counts match?

-For example, if an Mixpanel cohort has 10 users but the OneSignal segment shows 8 subscriptions, the 2 missing users may:
+For example, if an Mixpanel cohort has 10 users but the OneSignal segment shows 8 Subscriptions, the 2 missing users may:

-1. Not exist in OneSignal or have an incorrect External ID.
+• Not exist in OneSignal or have an incorrect External ID.

-2. Have unsubscribed subscriptions.
+• Have unsubscribed subscriptions.

 To verify, check the Audience > Users tab in OneSignal to see if the users exist and have active subscriptions.

-Why doesn't my delivery data match between Mixpanel and OneSignal?
+Why doesn’t delivery data match?

 To troubleshoot missing events: